Rick45/quick-arr-Stack/README.md

 ![Prowlarr add Sonarr App](img/prowlarrAddRadarr.png)

-Do the Same for the Sonarr app and click in the `Sync App Indexers` button
+Do the Same for the Sonarr app and click on the `Sync App Indexers` button

 Now on Sonar and Radarr in the Settings - Indexers Tab it will show the indexer added in Prowlarr